|CA COVID-19 Rent Relief||COVID-19 Tenant Relief Act FAQ's|

 Once your form has been submitted, an Essex representative will personally contact you within 30 days to discuss your specific situation and available options.
 When contacted, you will be asked to supply all necessary documentation to show proof of financial hardship, if applicable.
 In the meantime, it is recommended to pay whatever portion of your rent you are able in order to minimize the total amount owed.

-Essex is committed to working with those impacted and being fully compliant with all of the state/local tenant protections that have been adopted.
+Essex is committed to working with those impacted and being fully compliant with all of the state and local tenant protections that have been adopted.
 We truly appreciate your patience as we personally work directly with a large number of residents and their unique situations.

 California Tenant Relief Act FAQ's